 Here, we can see that 4 persons have the same Income amount and their Expenditures are also sorted from largest to smallest order.

-- How to Sort by Last Name in Excel (5 Useful Methods)
+Read More: How to Sort Data by Value in Excel (5 Easy Methods)

-- VBA to Sort Table in Excel (4 Methods)
+- Auto Sort Multiple Columns in Excel (2 Useful Methods)

 5. Inserting SORT Function